 Thank goodness I had the smoker going for a Sunday afternoon chicken, to not disappoint my favorite cook of all time.
 Just like every visit – we both laughed, I got goosebumps, and teared up with such joy she brings me.
 Three for three, every single time.
-She has no time to slow down at 90.
+She has not slowed down in her 90s.

 My grandparents are my business heroes.
 They started the smallest of restaurants inside a phone company’s office building in San Antonio, Texas in 1952.
 He passed away after retiring, she is still a force of nature.

 We talked on the phone about the incredible challenges restaurants and small businesses are facing now.
 I asked her about when the phone company went on strike a couple times and they couldn’t serve a meal for more than two weeks.
 “Well, thank goodness we were used to having no money!” she humbly giggled.

 They started with an idea for a simple lunch counter, to serve some of her favorite recipes.
 He believed in her skills so much, with a big belly to prove it, that he went to every bank in town for the smallest of loans to get their business open.

 I have seen his collection of rejection letters from the banks, which became fuel to overcome.
 He described the closest he got to a loan approval.
 That last banker finally had to explain, “I cannot lend money to you because no jury would take a blind man’s business away from you, when you default on this loan.”

 He had already climbed over discomfort many times.
 His mother dropped him and his brother off at a state-run institution for blind kids when they were little, unable to care for them.
 They suffered unspeakably brutal conditions for years, locked away.
 When he got older and could not take it anymore, he organized an escape.
 The local newspaper’s headline read “Blind Students Go Over the Wall.”